dhuppenkothen/data-visualization-tutorial/_episodes/03-accessibility.md

 The CFPB guide linked above suggests to include

 >
-> One sentence of what the chart is, including the chart type for users with
+> * One sentence of what the chart is, including the chart type for users with
 > limited vision who can see part of it, but may not be able to have a full
 > understanding of the graph.
+> * A link to a CSV or other machine-readable data format with the data so
+> people with impaired vision can tab through the data with a screen reader.
+> The data should have descriptive column labels and provide a link.
 >
 {: .callout}